 Skip to main content

-Students are paired with a primary care physician and will learn in the preceptor’s ambulatory office.
+Students are paired with a physician and will learn in the preceptor’s ambulatory office.
 Sessions will focus on learning the clinical method.
 The student learning sessions use a combination of directed, structured observation of preceptors providing clinical care and student-led patient encounters.

 In addition, students will begin to observe and practice professional behaviors and develop their physician identity.
 They will be exposed to themes associated with primary care practice such as being part of a team prioritizing patient problems, patient-centered care, shared decision making, continuity relationships, care coordination and patient education.